Liberia Votes On Weah Plan To Cut Presidential Terms - UrduPoint

 Should the referendum overturn the dual-nationality ban, Liberians with two passports will still remain barred from elected office.

+Casting his vote in Monrovia in the late morning, Weah said that Liberia "needs to be peaceful," in an apparent reference to election-related violence over the weekend.

+"We don't need to tear our country down, so the process is fair," he added.

-- Test for Weah - Some view the referendum -- which is taking place alongside a mid-term senatorial election -- as a bellwether of support for Weah.
+- Test for Weah - Some view the referendum -- which took place alongside a mid-term senatorial election -- as a bellwether of support for Weah.

 Born in Monrovia's slums, the president rose to football stardom and then to his nation's highest office, making him an idol to many.